Hemakuma/cisco-dc-automation/LabGuide/section-6-3-jenkins.md

 	```
 Note: jenkins will fetch the repo and store the contents  under `/var/jenkins_home/workspace/deploy-prod/` directory.
+10. Repeat step 9 above to play rest of the ansible playbooks.
+   1. click on the `Add build step` again.
+   2. copy paste the same content as above but this time change th ansible playboot to point to `deploy-hostports`
+   3. Repeat for `deploy-vlans`
 10. Click on `Save`
 11. Click on `Build Now`